-In 2010, Khochinskiy contacted Poland about selling the painting, which he had by then been displaying in his gallery, saying he had learned the country believed it was stolen.
+In 2010, Khochinskiy contacted Poland about selling the painting, which he had displayed in his gallery by then, saying he had learned the country believed it was stolen.

-Khochinskiy claimed he inherited the painting from his father, a former Soviet soldier who hung the painting for years in his apartment in Leningrad and died in 1991.
+Khochinskiy claimed he inherited the painting from his father, a former Soviet soldier who hung the picture for years in his apartment in Leningrad and died in 1991.

-An unidentified employee at Khochinskiy's gallery, though, told a curator at the Polish museum's successor, the National Museum in Poznan, that Khochinskiy bought it at an auction, according to authorities.
+However, an unidentified employee at Khochinskiy's gallery told a curator at the Polish museum's successor, the National Museum in Poznan, that Khochinskiy bought it at an auction, according to authorities.